Morning, Thursday, 28th November 2019

 Further sessions on:

-- Establishing the East Midlands Development Corporation - with Robbie Owen, Partner and Head of Infrastructure Planning and Government Affairs, Pinsent Masons;
+- Establishing the East Midlands Development Corporation - with Robbie Owen, Partner and Head, Infrastructure Planning and Government Affairs, Pinsent Masons;

 - Attracting investment to the Midlands - with Grant Peggie, Director, Venture Capital Solutions, British Business Bank;